de-lia/de-lia/README.md

 # Hello World👋, Delia's this way.
 ![](https://github.com/de-lia/deliaayoko/blob/main/a2dc9668f2cf170fe3efeb263128b0e7.gif)

-Still an kindergartner, trying to develop tech skills, so please go easy on me😪.
-I do only dumb shit and I'm not smart, I just wear lenses to cover these ugly eye bags.
+Still an kindergartner, trying to develop tech skills, and this is my first readme ever, so please go easy on me😪.
+I do only dumb shit and I'm not smart, I just wear lenses to cover these very ugly eye bags.

 And baby, let me tell you:

-> The Key to a successful relationship is to clear your Internet History.
+> The key to a successful relationship is to clear your Internet History.

 Yeah, yeah.
-I stole the quote too.
+I stole the quote.

 ## Anyways, here's about me:
 * 💻 I'm mid-way with responsive web design, sneaking into machine learning without getting caught, and admiring UI/UX from a distance.
 I know I'll be a darling at every of these.😁